theallyprompts/PixelPruner/README.md

 ---

+### Roadmap

+1. **Add a toggle for advance-on-crop**: Why on earth did I add an auto-advance on crop?
+What a huge mistake!
+The next update will add a toggle to choose whether to advance-on-crop or remain on the current image.

+2. **API Access to Civitai.com's LoRA Trainer**: Upload zipped crops directly into Civitai.com's on-site LoRA trainer.
+The API for this doesn't exist yet, but maybe if I ask nicely...

+---

 ### Created By...

-**[TheAlly](https://civitai.com/user/theally)** - A coding amateur with zero application development experience - just enough to be dangerous.
+**[TheAlly](https://civitai.com/user/theally)** - A coding amateur with zero application development experience.
 I threw this together with the help of **ChatGPT 4o** because I couldn't find a tool which offered the features I required in a cropping/data set prep tool for LoRA Training.